Vel-San/Getoffyourphone/README.md

 - ~~Json file in App folder~~ **Removed**

 ### Contributions:
--New Logo made by @twingenious
+- New Logo made by @twingenious
 - Spanish Translation by @Makmm
 - Chinese translation by @Waining
+- All other users who helped in feature requests and issue reportings.
+Much love!